sveltejs/rfcs/0000-declarative-actions.md

 ### The `<target />` Element

 The `<target />` Element should alias to the the Element the action is applied to.
-Any attributes set in the `<target />` Element should be set in the Element the action is applied to adn vice versa.
+Any attributes set in the `<target />` Element should be set in the Element the action is applied to and vice versa.

-In the summary I alluded to the fact that `<target />` should be the only Element, apart from `svelte:window`, `svelte:head` and `svelte:body`.
+In the summary I alluded to the fact that `<target />` should be the only Element present in an action, apart from `svelte:window`, `svelte:head` and `svelte:body`.
 Should this be the case?
 I could see someone wanting to modify the DOM tree with an Action.
 Should we encourage this?
-If someone really needs to do this, they can do so imperatively anyway.
-But would lose all the goodness of Declarative Actions.
-We could even allow Target to have children (?!?! iffy).
+If someone really needs to do this, they can do so imperatively anyway, but would lose all the goodness of Declarative Actions.
+We could even allow `<target />` to have children (?!?! iffy).
 The children could be added at the end/start of the children the Consumer already applied to the action's target.
-Or could replace them (!?!) idk.
-In my opinion adding elements around the `<Target />` (parents, grandparents etc.) could be an idea worth discussing but adding children seems too convolute.
+Or could replace them (!?! idk).
+In my opinion adding elements around the `<Target />` (parents, grandparents, etc.) could be an idea worth discussing but adding children seems too convolute.

 Something like: